Young boost for United before busy week

 MANCHESTER, England Manchester United winger Ashley Young is fit for Sunday's Premier League match at home to Everton after recovering from a knee injury, manager Alex Ferguson said on Friday.

-"We thought it was a doctor's confidence so we are disappointed in that, it's not anything serious for the boy.
-It's a mild condition, he should be OK," Ferguson told a news conference.
+"We thought it was a doctor's confidence so we are disappointed in that, it's not anything serious for the boy, it's mild condition, he should be OK," Ferguson told a news conference.

 The return of Young, who was injured against Liverpool on January 13, is a major boost for United at the start of a busy week in which Ferguson's side travel to Real Madrid for the first leg of their Champions League last-16 tie on Wednesday.